What are clover mites?

 Getting rid of clover mites can be difficult because of their large numbers and their ability to hide in many areas of the home.
-Using DIY insecticides from the big box stores can be dangerous to you, your family and your pets if they are not mixed or used properly.
-If you find yourself with a clover mite infestation, your best bet is to call the professionals at All-American Pest Control.
+Using DIY insecticides from the big box stores can be dangerous to you, your family, and your pets if they are not mixed or used properly.
+If you find yourself with a clover mite infestation, your best bet is to contact the professionals at All-American Pest Control.

 Why choose All-American Pest Control?

-With over 50 years of experience, we know the time, effort and commitment it takes to solve your clover mite problem.
+With over 50 years of experience, we know the time, effort, and commitment it takes to solve your clover mite problem.
 With All-American Pest Control, you’ll receive trained professionals, serious commitment, and thorough treatments.

 How can I prevent clover mite infestations in the future?

 To prevent a clover mite infestation, make sure that long grass and weeds are trimmed away from your home.
 Clover mites do not like to cross rough bare soil or mulch areas, so forming a strip of mulch or stones between the grass or garden and your home will deter them.
-Also, be sure you've completely sealed windows, doors and foundations.
+Also, be sure you've completely sealed windows, doors, and foundations.
 Good prevention for clover mites is a regular exterior application like our Perimeter Plus Pest Control and Green Choice Pest Control.